learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

-# TCP, HTTP, and Websocket
+# Mini Lesson: TCP, HTTP, and Websocket

 ## Learning Goals

-- Create websocket connections between clients and servers to improve our applications' performance.
+- Compare TCP, HTTP, and Websocket in the context of full-stack web development.

 ***